cacilhas/montegasppa/_source/posts/2021-09-24-atypical-school.md

 Contrariwise I’m drawing a **culture scenery**.

-In Brazil, social inclusion is taken as **welfarism**; expertise is synonymous with hiding facts and evidences; children are left by themselves, it’s important to make money and *be normal*.
+In Brazil, social inclusion is taken as **welfarism**; expertise is synonymous with hiding facts and evidences; children are left by themselves… it’s important to make money and *be normal*.

 > …Be normal…